 This course is an introduction to marketing and sales techniques used in business.
-Students learn about the 4 P's of marketing, target marketing, market research and marketing budgets.
+Students learn about the 4 P's of marketing, market segmentation, target markets, market research, marketing budgets, and the marketing plan.
+Internet tools for small business marketing are also included, such as social networks, blogging, images, video and websites.
 RECOMMENDED: Eligibility for ENGL 100.
 Transfer: CSU.